X (TV series): Production

 For the X television series, director Yoshiaki Kawajiri decided not to explore Kamui's backstory early in the series and to focus more on his cold demeanor.
 Kawajiri considered Kamui weak because of how much it costs him to express emotions.
 As a result, he portrayed Kamui as a strong person, though his weakness becomes noticeable as the narrative progresses.
 Because Kamui did not have many lines in the original video animation, his voice actor, Kenichi Suzumura, lacked a full impression of him before more of his character was explored in the television series.
-Suzumura found his role complicated because he understands Kamui is neither the weakest nor the strongest character.
+Suzumura found his role complicated because he understood Kamui is neither the weakest nor the strongest character.
 Voicing Kamui meant Suzumura debuted as a singer for an X CD.
 Fuma's voice actor, Junichi Suwabe, found voicing him difficult due to his dual personality: one kind, and the other cold-hearted.
 He also noted that the X manga was very popular in Japan, and he wanted to meet audience expectations.
 Suwabe befriended Suzumura.
 Kotori's character was modified for the TV series as Kawajiri wanted to portray her as a more regular teenager in contrast to her weaker persona from the manga.

 The series was first announced by the original manga creators, the artists group Clamp, in October 2000.
 The script was handled by Hiroko Tokita, Kazuyuki Fudeyasu, Kenji Sugihara and Yuki Enatsu.
 Koshinori Kanemori adapted Clamp's character designs and served as art director along with Yuji Ikeda.
 The music for the series was composed by Naoki Satō, with two original soundtrack albums released on 19 December 2001 and 6 March 2002.
 The TV series uses two theme songs: "eX Dream" by Masatoshi Nishimura (credited as "Myuji") is used as the opening theme, while "Secret Sorrow" by Kohei Koizumi is used as the ending theme.
 The OVA's ending theme is "STRENGTH" by Kouhei Koizumi.

 A common theme in X involves how the future is predetermined to every person with Kamui's exception as he can choose a group to join.
-While the movie forces Kamui do face his biggest fear and slay Fuma, the television series explore Kamui's free will and he can use it in the climax to solve the dilemma provided by the narrative.
+While the movie forces Kamui to face his biggest fear and slay Fuma, the television series explores Kamui's free will which he uses in the climax to solve the dilemma provided by the narrative.